MicroStrategy/rest-api-docs/docs/common-workflows/manage-filter-objects/create-a-filter-object-with-a-custom-expression.md

 ---
-title: Workflow Sample - Create a Filter Object with a Custom Expression
+title: Workflow sample - Create a filter object with a custom expression
-sidebar_label: Create a Filter Object with a Custom Expression
+sidebar_label: Create a filter object with a custom expression
 description: This workflow sample demonstrates how to create a new filter object using a custom expression through the Modeling service.
 ---